Execution by firing squad: France

 Pte.
 Thomas Highgate was the first British soldier to be convicted of desertion and executed by firing squad in September 1914 at Tournan-en-Brie during World War I. In October 1916 Pte.
 Harry Farr was shot for cowardice at Carnoy, which was later suspected to be acoustic shock.
 Highgate and Farr, along with 304 other British and Imperial troops who were executed for similar offenses, were listed at the Shot at Dawn Memorial which was erected to honor them.

 On 15 October 1917 Dutch exotic dancer Mata Hari was executed by a French firing squad at Château de Vincennes castle in the town of Vincennes after being convicted of spying for Germany during World War I.

 During World War II, on 24 September 1944, Josef Wende and Stephan Kortas, two Poles drafted into the German army, crossed the Moselle Rivers behind U.S. lines in civilian clothes to observe Allied strength and were to rejoin their own army on the same day.
 However, they were discovered by the Americans and arrested.
 On 18 October 1944 they were found guilty of espionage by a U.S. military commission and sentenced to death.
 On 11 November 1944 they were shot in the garden of a farmhouse at Toul.
 The footage of Wende's execution as well as Kortas's is shown in these links.

 On 31 January 1945, U.S. Army Pvt.
 Edward "Eddie" Slovik was executed by firing squad for desertion near the village of Sainte-Marie-aux-Mines.
-He was the first American soldier executed for such offense since the American Civil War.
+He was the first American soldier executed for such an offense since the American Civil War.

 On 15 October 1945 Pierre Laval, the puppet leader of Nazi-occupied Vichy France, was executed for treason at Fresnes Prison in Paris.

 On 11 March 1963 Jean Bastien-Thiry was the last person to be executed by firing squad for a failed attempt to assassinate French president Charles de Gaulle.